 • Academic Courses (additional foundations-level courses count as electives).

-• Performance Ensembles, up to one additional unit (a maximum of two units of performance ensembles in total may count toward the minor).
+• Performance Ensembles, up to 100 additional units (a maximum of 200 units of performance ensembles in total may count toward the minor).

 Performance Program